Experience Classic Riding Fun with the 12″ Amish Push Scooter & Kick Bike.

 Cleaning: Use a damp cloth to clean your kick scooter and avoid aggressive scrubbing or soaking.
 Avoid riding through salt, as it can dull surfaces.
 Touch up painted surfaces with a matching color available from your kick scooter dealer.

 Seams and Welded Joints: Establish a regular schedule to examine seams and welded joints for wear and potential cracks.
-This is especially important for people who regularly ride on rough surfaces and/or who are near the scooters maximum weight.
+This is especially important for people who regularly ride on rough surfaces and/or who are near the scooter's maximum weight.

-We also have larger adult sizes and all-aluminum Amish-made kick scooters available Click Here to see more information.
+We also offer larger adult sizes and all-aluminum, Amish-made kick scooters.